 I have worked for a Western Australian, family-owned business in a management role since its inception in 2007.
 I played an integral part in growing the company from an initial 3 employees to our current team of 20 and continue to be a committed and dedicated member of the senior management team.
 I am directly responsible for the Service department, including P+L responsibility, HR and OHS.
 To further complement my strategic, leadership, and financial acumen, I completed an MBA at the University of Western Australia in 2017.

-I strongly believe that the skills I have honed through my MBA and work experience coupled with my passion for our children’s education, will make me a valuable addition to the Notre Dame School Board.
+I strongly believe that the skills I have honed through my MBA and work experience coupled with my passion for our children’s education, will make me a valuable addition to the Notre Dame School Advisory Council.

 P&F Representative: Julian Twohig